-- Virtual class parent meetings via google meet are on the following dates (a link to the meeting will be sent nearer the time): - Y1 Wednesday 23rd September at 9:30 - Half term is from Friday 23rd October at 3:30pm and we return on Monday 2nd November - School is closed for staff training on Friday 20th November - Pupil progress meetings will take place during the week of 30th November via google meet - Due to the limitations imposed by social distancing, we won't be able to hold sharing assemblies and Christmas performances in front of a parent audience.
+- Year 2's virtual class parent meeting via Google Meet will be on Tuesday 22nd September at 9:30 (a link to the meeting will be sent nearer the time). - Half term is from Friday 23rd October at 3:30pm and we return on Monday 2nd November - School is closed for staff training on Friday 20th November - Pupil progress meetings will take place during the week of 30th November via google meet - Due to the limitations imposed by social distancing, we won't be able to hold sharing assemblies and Christmas performances in front of a parent audience.
 We will film Christmas performances instead and post these on our website for you to enjoy. - Year 2 Tuesday 8th December at 2pm - EYFS Tuesday 15th December at 2pm - We are hoping (if social distancing allows) to have Christmas candlelit carols outdoors in the playground at 3:45 on Thursday 17th December. - School finishes for the Christmas holidays on Friday 18th December at 2pm and starts again on Monday 4th January 2021.